 If you choose to end your marriage, there is a chance that you will cede control of your New Jersey home to your spouse.
 There is also a chance that you will cede other properties that you own at the time of the divorce.
-Let’s take a look at how state law impacts the structure of a final settlement and the steps that you might be able to take to protect your real estate portfolio.
+Let’s take a look at how state law impacts the structure of a final settlement and the steps that you might be able to take to protect your residential real estate related matters portfolio.

 New Jersey is an equitable division state